ogotoh/spaln/README.md

 stand-alone program that maps and aligns a set of cDNA or protein sequences onto a whole genomic sequence in a single job. **Spaln** also performs spliced or ordinary alignment after rapid similarity search against a protein sequence database, if a genomic segment or an amino acid sequence is given as a query.
 From Version 1.4, spaln supports a combination of protein sequence database and a given genomic segment.
 From Version 2.2, spaln also performs rapid similarity search and (semi-)global alignment of a set of protein sequence queries against a protein sequence database. **Spaln** adopts multi-phase heuristics that makes it possible to perform the job on a conventional personal computer running under Unix/Linux and MacOS with limited memory.
 The program is written in C++ and distributed as source codes and also as executables for a few platforms.
 Unless binaries are not provided, users must compile the program on their own system.
 Although the program has been tested only on a Linux operating system, it is likely to be portable to most Unix systems with little or no modifications.
 The accessory program **sortgrcd** sorts the gene loci found by **spaln** in the order of chromosomal position and orientation.
-From version 2.3.2, **spaln** and **sortgrcd** can handle some gzipped files without prior expansion if USE_ZLIB mode is activated upon compilation.
+From version 2.3.2, **spaln** and **sortgrcd** can handle gzipped genome/database files and 'block' files without prior expansion if USE_ZLIB mode is activated upon compilation.
+From version 2.3.2a, compressed query sequence file(s) may also be accepted.

 ## <a name="Inst">Install</a>